 Providing a broad spectrum of projects to benefit many types of users including disadvantaged communities.

 SRTA submitted an ATP Cycle 5 grant application in the hopes of securing $19.5 million to build the North Redding Active Transportation Trunk Line (NRATTL).
-This was the most competitive ATP cycle yet, and despite scoring very well, the NRATTL was awarded funding.
+This was the most competitive ATP cycle yet, and despite scoring very well, the NRATTL was not awarded funding.
 Click the following link for more application details.
 Please note the large file size (0.3GB).